ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-transport-https/draft-linus-trans-gossip-transport-https.md

 # Message format and processing {#message}

-Messages are ASCII strings on the following form:
+Messages are strings of US-ASCII data on the following form:

     <protocol-version>:<log-id>:<gossip-data>